Fultzy/YouTubeMoviePicker/README.md

 # YouTube Movie Picker

-YouTube Movie Picker is a WPF application that helps you manage and pick movies from a list of unpicked movies.
-It integrates with OMdb and YouTube APIs to fetch movie details and allows you to post selected movies to Discord and Slack.

 ## Features

 - Automaticly post free daily movies found on YouTube to your Discord or Slack via a simple WebHook!